 Some hotels are now using new terminology instead of the words "resort fee."
 Charges such as "destination fee" or "urban fee" are now appearing on hotel bills.
 The effect is the same, so you can use the tactics mentioned above to avoid paying those fees.

-How Can I Avoid Paying Resort Fees?
+How Can You Avoid Paying Resort Fees

 The best way to avoid resort fees is to stay at fee-free hotels.
 If you call a hotel and discover that a resort fee will be charged, consider mentioning that you prefer to stay at properties that do not bill guests for resort fees so that management understands why you chose not to stay there.